goodloop/autoware_auto_mirror/docs/howto/lgsvl.md

 ade$ ros2 run lgsvl_interface lgsvl_interface_exe __params:=/opt/AutowareAuto/share/lgsvl_interface/lgsvl.param.yaml
 ```

 Launch scripts are also provided for convenience.
-For example for a joystick control demo, run:
+For example for a joystick control demo, run the following in a new terminal window:

 ```
 $ ade enter